Lily Collins scratches itch to travel with ‘Emily in Paris’

-NEW YORK (AP) — Lily Collins definitely had a perk working on her latest project late last year: She lived in Paris for four months while filming the Netflix series “Emily in Paris.”
+NEW YORK (AP) — Lily Collins definitely had a perk working on her latest project: She lived in Paris for four months while filming the Netflix series “Emily in Paris.”

 Created by Darren Star (“Sex and the City,” “Younger”) and debuting Friday, the new series follows Collins as a woman from Chicago who gets sent to Paris to be in charge of social media for a luxury brand company.